 If you’re travelling in the spring or autumn you’ll also be treated to the famous Noge Street Performances, where jugglers and pantomimes hit the streets to entertain the (drunken) masses.

 An absolutely perfect way to finish off your time in Yokohama.

 Well there you have it – the perfect itinerary to spend 1, 2 or 3 days in Yokohama!

-With this, you will have seen most of the main highlights of the city, and will get to see a place in Japan few people really explore beyond a day trip.
+With this, you will have seen most of the main highlights of the city even with just one day in Yokohama.
+If you’re lucky enough to have more than one day in Yokohama, you will get to see a place in Japan few people really explore beyond a day trip.

 But now you need to know a bit more about Yokohama, such as where to stay and when to visit.

 That’s why we’ve put together this mini Yokohama travel guide to help you with your plans!

 When to Visit Yokohama, Japan